If you’re anything like me, you’re always trying to find the Best Natural Anti-inflammatory.

 Muscle spasms & tightness: Basil or Lavender.
 They are both SO relaxing that I can literally feel my back loosen about 15 minutes after I rub 2-3 drops on the area.

-Nerve or disc pain: Balance.
-Balance is a blend from doTERRA that contains the essential oils spruce, rosewood, frankincense, and blue tansy.
-Balance has been proven to relieve pain associated with nerves.
-(This even includes neuropathy & MS)
+Nerve or disc pain: The Grounding blend.
+The grounding blend is a blend of the essential oils spruce, Ho Wood, frankincense, and blue tansy.
+It has been proven to relieve pain associated with nerves.

 Strengthening & circulation: Cypress & Lemongrass.
 Both of these essential oils are great for increasing blood circulation.
 For an area that suffers from chronic inflammation, this is great!

-Stiffness & Inflammation: Deep Blue.
+Stiffness & Inflammation: The Soothing blend.
 I CANNOT say enough good things about this blend!
 I love it SO much.
 So so great for those times when you are feeling swollen and inflamed.

 Acute or severe injury: Frankincense.
 I use Frankincense for bad sciatia pain, or even just those “out of the blue” moments, when all of the sudden it feels like you’ve tweaked your back.